awwad/uptane/README.md

 >>> di.write_to_live()
 ```

-Perform the following in the **Director repository's** window to assign that Image file to vehicle 111, ECU 22222:
+Perform the following in the **Director Repository's** window (WINDOW 2) to assign that Image file to vehicle 111, ECU 22222:
 ```python
 >>> firmware_fname = filepath_in_repo = 'firmware.img'
 >>> ecu_serial = '22222'